SkylineCommunications/dataminer-docs/connector-help/connector_help/Harmonic_Electra_XT.md

 ## Usage

-The element made using this driver has the following data pages:
+The element made using this connector has the following data pages:

 - **General**: Displays the date and time of the device, as well as the **Network Storage Table**.
 Via the **Credentials** page button, you can fill in the username and password to access the device.
 - **Workflow**: Displays the **Workflow Table**.